spikegrobstein/capistrano-mailgun/README.md

 See above `Disabling Emails` section for examples.

+### mailgun_include_servers

+Tnis variable is set to `false` by default.
+Setting to true will add the list of servers that are included in the `deploy:update_code` task, which is any server that got code deployed to it.

+This is useful for when you deploy to only a subset of servers using Capistrano's `HOSTS` or `ROLES` environment variables in your deploy.

+To enable the inclusion of the server list, you can add the following to your deployment configuration:

+    set :mailgun_include_servers, true

 ### github_url

 If your project is hosted on Github and you'd like to have links to the Github repository in the deployment